CaffeineViking/osgw/readme.md

 Usage and Documents
 -------------------

+Start the demo with `bin/osgw`, there are zero command-line arguments here, pinky promise.
+Then use:

+* **Hold down the left mouse button and move the mouse:** to rotate the camera around the scene.
+* **Hold down the middle mouse button and move the mouse:** pan the camera accross the scene.
+* **Hold down the right mouse button and move the mouse:** zoom the camera in/out of the scene.

+Then, if you want to change the parameters of the Gerstner waves at run-time, you can use the following:

+* **Press 1, 2, 3, 4, 5, 6, 7 or 8 on the keyboard:** to select the current Gerstner wave we want to modify.
+* **Press the same number again:** to enable or disable the Gerstner wave from the final Gerstner sum.
+* **The up and down arrow keys:** are used to select the parameter of the wave that is being changed.
+* **Finally, the left and right keys:** decrease or increases the current wave's selected wave parameter.

+You can get a glimpse of what you are currently changing by looking at the title bar of the `osgw` window.

 A short paper has been written on the subject, if you want to compile it yourself, see the `docs` directory.

 Or search for [*Real-Time Ocean Simulation and Rendering Using Gerstner Waves*](https://eriksvjansson.net/share/papers/osgw.pdf) by Erik S. V. Jansson.